TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

 4. To update your Mercury board, fit a jumper to the header pins marked LAST JTAG JP7 at bottom left of the board just above  the Atlas connector.
-   To update your Penelope board, fit a jumper to the header pins marked LAST JP7 located at the edge of the board next to the FPGA.
+   To update your Penelope or PennyLane board, fit a jumper to the header pins marked LAST JP7 located at the edge of the board next to the FPGA.
    To update your Janus board, fit a jumber to the header pins marked LAST JTAG JP12 located at the bottom left of the board just above the Atlas connector.